wearefrank/ladybug/CONTRIBUTING.md

 # How to contribute to Ladybug

 This document helps you to contribute to Ladybug.
 It focuses on how to start and test Ladybug.
 Ladybug is related to many different GitHub projects.
 There are multiple ways to start Ladybug that each have their own benefits for testing.
-Finally, the CI/CD arount Ladybug is explained.
+The CI/CD around Ladybug is also explained.
+The logic of the tests is complicated, so this document ends with guidelines to protect the quality of the test code.

 # Overview of Ladybug and GitHub projects